Olipear/Portfolio/src/pages/projects/project-1.md

 date: 2020-06-22T13:16:57.702Z
 featuredproject: true
 title: Adaptive UI example
-description: In selling this design icon I went for an adaptive interface design and was very successful in improving sales.
+description: "In this project improving the UI would have the largest impact. "
 featuredimage: /img/620-image.jpg
 featuredlink: https://www.vitsoe.com/gb/620/buy
 featuredlinklabel: See it live